thingsboard/thingsboard.github.io/_includes/docs/edge/user-guide/grpc-over-ssl.md

-This guide provides instructions on how to secure connections between ThingsBoard and edge instances using gRPC connections over TLS/SSL.
+This guide provides instructions on how to secure connections between ThingsBoard and Edge instances using gRPC connections over TLS/SSL.

 It is divided into two parts: configuring the server side (the platform) and the client side (the edge).